diffblue/gitlab/doc/user/project/merge_requests/approvals/rules.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/1979) in GitLab 11.10.

-In GitLab Premium and higher tiers, you can enforce multiple approval rules on a merge request, and multiple default approval rules for a project.
+In GitLab Premium and Ultimate tiers, you can enforce multiple approval rules on a merge request, and multiple default approval rules for a project.
 If your tier supports multiple default rules: